Vin205/Enyanjyoti/README.md

-# 🎉 Welcome to the Enyanjyoti Platform! 🌟
+# 🎉 Welcome to the E-nyanjyoti Platform! 🌟

 This repository is part of **GirlScript Summer of Code 2024 Extended Edition!** 🚀

-Enyanjyoti serves as a **one-stop solution** for:
+E-nyanjyoti serves as a **one-stop solution** for:
 - 📚 **Conceptual Learning**
 - 💼 **Career and Employment Opportunities**
 - 💰 **Information about Loans and Grants**